emperorofmars/stf-unity/readme.md

 To fix most of the issues, breaking changes would be needed for the GLTF specification.
 Most of this has been known for a long time, and there has been no change, only a silent absence of general GLTF use, sadly.

-My hope is that i was able to account for all issues with STF and create something that can be extended further to fit in any use case for a 3d file format, while being extremely easy to work with.
+My hope is that I was able to account for all issues with STF and create something that can be extended further to fit in any use case for a 3d file format, while being extremely easy to work with.

 ---